opensecuritycontroller/community/releases/create-releases.md

 *OSC Release Branch and Commit on GitHub*

    Review the content of this commit observing the version changes on the pom.xml file.
 For the `osc-core` repository multiple pom files, one for each project, will be changed.
-   > Note: The script should take care of all the needed changes in the pom file(s) but if any ajusting is needed add new commits to the branch squashing them to the version commit.
+   > Note: The script should take care of all the needed changes in the pom file(s) but if any adjusting is needed add new commits to the branch squashing them to the version commit.

 **4. Create a placeholder release on GitHub**
    GitHub has a nice feature when you look at the Releases for a given repository: